 If you invest it correctly, your money should make more money.
 Earning interest can be a powerful wealth-building tool, so long as time is on your side.
 Learn about the different types of interest-earning mechanisms to maximize your returns, because simple and compound interest are very different.
+Knowing if and how often interest is compounded is often critical to understanding the terms of a loan or a bank account.

 Simple interest is just that.
 It is interest earned at a given rate on an investment.
 For instance, if you invested $200 in an account that gave you a 5 percent return, at the end of one year, you would own $210.